RychidM/bracket_buddy/CODE_OF_CONDUCT.md

 ## Our Standards

-Examples of behavior that contributes to creating a positive environment include:
+Examples of behaviour that contributes to creating a positive environment include:

 - Being respectful and inclusive of differing viewpoints and experiences
 - Gracefully accepting constructive criticism
 - Focusing on what is best for the community
 - Showing empathy towards other community members

-Examples of unacceptable behavior include:
+Examples of unacceptable behaviour include:

 - The use of sexualized language or imagery and unwelcome attention or advances
 - Trolling, insulting, or derogatory comments, and personal or political attacks